$ export ROSA_CLUSTER_NAME=$(oc get infrastructure cluster -o=jsonpath="{.status.infrastructureName}" | sed 's/-[a-z0-9]\{5\}$//')

 EOF

-Retrieve the load balancer hostname as the LOAD_BALANCER_HOSTNAME
+Retrieve the load balancer hostname and save it as an environment variable by running the following command:

 $ export LOAD_BALANCER_HOSTNAME=$(oc get svc -n default demo-service -o json | jq -r '.status.loadBalancer.ingress[].hostname')